6th June dawned clear and bright. It was going to be another hot one, especially for a tour of the start of operation BLUECOAT.

 At St Charles de Percy

-Because I’d (to use on of Eain’s phrases) blethered on a lot, it was foot down to head off to the CWGC Cemetery at St Charles de Percy for our annual Remembrance service.
-This is where many of the casualties of the latter stages of Operation BLUECOAT are buried; the Scouts Guards that lost their lives back on Hill 226 are largely buried at Hottot les Bagues as that action was at the start of the operation.
+Because I’d (to use one of Eain’s phrases) blethered on a lot about operation Bluecoat, it was foot down to get to the CWGC Cemetery at St Charles de Percy for their annual Remembrance service.
+This is where many of the casualties of the latter stages of Operation BLUECOAT are buried.
+The Scouts Guards that lost their lives back on Hill 226 are largely buried at Hottot les Bagues as that action was at the start of the operation.